 In its basic form, a Bioactive setup is any type of enclosure that employs one or more species of Invertebrate to clean up waste products.
-Of course, there is much more to setting up a Bioactive enclosure than just throwing a few bugs in to your normal, sterile type setup.
-This article hopes to explain the process, in as simple terms as possible, in an effort to be the basis of ones understanding, upon which they will expand further as they research the method.
+Of course, there is much more to setting up a Bioactive enclosure than throwing a few bugs in to your normal, sterile type setup.
+This article hopes to explain the process, in as simple terms as possible, to be the basis of ones understanding.
+From this, they will expand further as they research the method.

 Before we get down to it, though, I would like to clear up a common misconception that seems to be spreading throughout the community.